sandersaares/DocumentAuthoring/docs/Content.md

 # Authoring document text

 The main contents of a document are in a Bikeshed file with the extension `.bs.md`.

-The format of the document is a mixture of HTML and Markdown plus some custom elements defined by the Bikeshed document format for describing metadata and data type definitions.
+The format of the document is a mixture of HTML, Markdown and Bikeshed.

 In general, use Markdown for text authoring whenever possible.
 Some features (e.g. images and tables) require you to use HTML.
-Defining data structures will require you to use specialized Bikeshed syntax to ensure proper referencing behavior.

-More detailed guidance on common scenarios follows below.
+Experiment to find out what works best!

-# Basic Markdown formatting
+# Basic formatting

-Textual content of the document uses Markdown for formatting.
-See [Markdown Reference](https://commonmark.org/help/) for examples.

-Various Bikeshed extensions are added to the Markdown language.
-You can read about the details in the [Bikeshed reference](https://tabatkins.github.io/bikeshed/#markup-shortcuts).
+[Markdown Reference](https://commonmark.org/help/) provides examples on basic formatting.

 NB!
 Not all Markdown features are supported (e.g. you cannot embed images with Markdown).

-# Using HTML

-HTML will technically work but you should avoid it unless you truly need it.
-Prefer Markdown.
+Use HTML when you have to.

 # Headings and references